What Happens When You Mix Oxy and Weed

 Get Help Today

 The use of marijuana, commonly known as weed, has been steadily growing over the past few years as states decriminalized or legalized it.
-Whether it’s used medicinally or recreationally, marijuana is generally thought of as a safe and natural drug – even a healthy alternative to prescription medications like painkillers.
+Whether it’s used medicinally or recreationally, marijuana is often perceived as a natural drug with potential medicinal benefits.
+However, it is not necessarily a healthy alternative to prescription medications like painkillers.

-Unfortunately, mixing painkillers—like oxycodone (oxy), percocet, hydrocodone—and weed can be a dangerous combination.
+Unfortunately, mixing painkillers—like oxycodone (oxy), Percocet, and hydrocodone—and weed can be a dangerous combination.

 The Effects of Marijuana